 For the first time in my life I felt like I really made a difference in other’s lives.
 Upon my arrival home I began exploring career options which would give me the same since of pride and accomplishment I felt in Afghanistan.
 I finally decided to explore a path I found to be most similar to my work in Afghanistan and that was working with at risk youth here in America.
 Interviewing at an Alternative High School in the area I was elated to be offered a job as a classroom aide out of a field of 67 candidates.
 It was my military experience which had set me apart and I vowed to once again keep my promise to Bibi this time by educating our youth here at home so our next generation may be more compassionate about helping those in need.

 I have found my place working with these children, however in February of 2016 I experienced a particularly trying time in my career as an educator.
 I never fully grasped the true struggle of our population until a 17 year old student at our school found herself homeless with her young daughter in early 2016.
 Immediately stepping in to help, I called over 30 programs and services over the course of a few days.
 Unfortunately there were limited to no programs which catered to homeless mothers under the age of 18.
-Due to being deemed homeless, our student’s daughter was ultimately removed from her mother and we needed to go to court to petition to allow this young mother to regain custody.
-During our time in court fighting to reunite mother and baby, BarabaraAnn and I decided then and there we would not let this happen to another young mother.
-During this time the idea of Stepping Stones Family Home was born and we have not stopped with our mission since.
+Due to being deemed homeless, this young mother’s daughter was ultimately removed from her and we needed to go to court to petition to allow this young mother to regain custody.
+During the time in court fighting to reunite mother and baby, the idea of Stepping Stones Family Home was born.
+From there the mission evolved to an all inclusive focus with Stepping Stones Family Services.

-After developing our Program Proposal we enrolled in classes with the Veteran Business Owners Initiative.
-Recently graduating from the 6 month, 18 module certificate program we are now members of the Veteran Business Owners Association and have an amazing set of supports and resources through this group.
-In January of 2017 we will be continuing our education through a Nonprofit Management Certificate Program.
-We believe it is vital to the success of Stepping Stones Family Home to ensure our staff at all levels are continually expanding their knowledge and education in the field we are so passionate about.
+After developing our Program Proposal I enrolled in classes with the Veteran Business Owners Initiative.
+After graduating from the 6 month, 18 module certificate program SSFS is now a member organization of the Veteran Business Owners Association and has an amazing set of supports and resources through this group.
+I have continued on with my education through the Nonprofit Management Certificate Program through Harvard University in the summer of 2018.
+I believe it is vital to the success of Stepping Stones Family Services to ensure our staff at all levels are continually expanding their knowledge and education in the field we are so passionate about.

 STUDIES ALSO SHOW THAT AS MANY AS